ronaldoesa/simple_food_order/README.md

       food price smaller than the provided value.
 Above is just the example of the full url path, you can also exclude any filter as you want.
       For skip and limit when not provided, they are set to 0 and 10 as default Below is a few examples:

       /foods?vendorsId="vendorId" //find all foods with on a specific restaurants more than one /foods?vendorsId="vendorId"&type="foodType"&price="integerValue" // find foods with specific vendor, type and prices lower than provided value
-POST body { name: "name", type: "type", price:"price", vendorId:"vendorsId" }
+POST body format { name: "name", type: "type", price: "price", vendorId: "vendorsId" }

 | Service method (Order)              | HTTP Method | Path
 | ---------------------------------   | ----------- | ---------